 - a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.
 I-90 is part of the National Highway system.
-The project lies within the interstate right of way. - near an interchange (Exit 101) that accesses the community of Thorp, WA.
-Adjacent to the right of way are generally large tracts (10-20 acres in size) that are owned by private parties, WSDOT or Yakama Nation and contain residential/agricultural uses or are undeveloped land. - b.
+The project lies within the interstate right of way near an interchange (Exit 85) that accesses the City of Cle Elum and State Route 970.
+West of the river, the parcels adjacent to the right of way are owned by the City of Cle Elum.
+East of the river, are generally large tracts 10-15 acres in size that are privately owned with residential/agricultural uses and undeveloped land. - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?